 Common Triggers of Diabetes

-- Cow’s Milk: Drinking cow’s milk before the age of two is known to be one cause of juvenile diabetes (Vaarala O, Knip M, Paronen J, et al. Cow’s milk formula feeding induces primary immunization to insulin in infants at genetic risk for Type 1 diabetes.
+- Cow’s Milk: Drinking cow’s milk, especially before the age of two, is known to be one cause of juvenile diabetes (Vaarala O, Knip M, Paronen J, et al. Cow’s milk formula feeding induces primary immunization to insulin in infants at genetic risk for Type 1 diabetes.
 Diabetes 48(1999): 1389-1394).
 The milk proteins are quite similar to the proteins made by the pancreas which causes the body to attack its own insulin cells.

-- Vaccinations: According to Dr. Donald Miller, Jr, M.D.there has been a 17-fold increase in Type I diabetes, from 1 in 71 hundred children in the 1950s to 1 in 400 This correlates with the increase in the number vaccinations.
+- Vaccinations: According to Dr. Donald Miller, Jr, M.D.there has been a 17-fold increase in Type I diabetes, from 1 in 71 hundred children in the 1950s to 1 in 400.
+This correlates with the increase in the vaccination schedule.

 - Virus exposure

 - Monosodium glutamate (MSG)